JOHN HOARE'S FAMILY HISTORY

 William Hatfield KELD, born 1847, Married Amy Helen RITCHIE in 1873

 William was born in Hull in 1847.
-In 1861 he was living with his parents in 4, Naval Row, Brunsk [Brunswick] Place, Poplar, London.
+By 1861 the family had moved to what is now Tower Hamlets, where his father was working as a ships joiner.
+Their address in the 1861 census was 4, Naval Row, Brunsk [Brunswick] Place, Poplar, London.

-William married Amy Hellen RITCHIE in Bethnal Green in 1873.
-William and Amy's first child Henry was born when she was aged seventeen, well before their marriage, but he died aged about four.
+William's first child Henry Ritchie was born in 1870.
+At that time William was seventeen and apprenticed, and marriage or fathering a child would have breached his terms of employment.
+He married Amy Hellen RITCHIE in Bethnal Green in May 1873, and two months later his second child Charles William was born.
+Sadly William died in 1874 aged about four years.
 By 1881 William was recorded as a lighterman, living at 34, Cole Harbour, Poplar, London.
 The house is one of very few Victorian buildings still standing in the area.
 It was large and quite high status - I have set up a page carrying information about the area here.
 William and Amy had produced six children in eight years; the census records that Amy's mother Eliza was living with them as nurse, and they also had a live-in servant, which may indicate that Amy was not in good health.
-According to the records we have found Amy altogether gave birth to twelve children by 1890.
+According to the records we have found Amy altogether gave birth to twelve children by 1890, but four died in childhood.
 The seventh born only lived a year, and the eleventh died as infant.
 The last died after fourteen days, a day after Amy herself died from complications in the birth.
 It was 1890 and Amy was aged 36.
 William was left to bring up the surviving eight children with the help of Amy's mother Eliza and a nurse.
 Records for 1890 have William living at number 30, Cole Harbour, but the address was number 34 in Amy's death certificate in 1890 and in the 1891 census.

 Amy died in 1895.
 The children seem to have thrived, and probably left home to make their way in life as soon as they were old enough.